-Financial Independence / Retire Early, aka FIRE, has come to connote the idea of saving and growing enough money so that you can stop working for a living at a younger age than your folks did.
-Followers call it a movement.
-Critics call it a fad.
-Millennials are typically identified with it, though any generation can take up its main tenets of living more frugally and investing their savings smartly.
-Read on to learn more about FIRE – and for common strategies that will help you gain financial independence.
-Of course, a financial advisor can provide hands-on, professional guidance, too.
+Financial Independence / Retire Early, aka FIRE, has come to connote the idea of saving and growing enough money so that you can stop working for a living at a younger age than your parents did.
+It involves saving aggressively and being much more frugal than the average person.
+Read on to learn more about FIRE and common strategies that will help you gain financial independence.
+If you’re interested in saving more and mapping out a path to early retirement, consider working with a financial advisor who can provide hands-on guidance.

 FIRE devotees like to discuss investments a lot.
 But they do follow the traditional recommendation of keeping six months’ worth of living expenses in a liquid emergency fund.
 For many people that just means in a savings account connected to their checking account.
 But a FIRE adherent probably wouldn’t settle for the dismal interest rates banks are paying these days.